nualagr/readnreviewed/README.md

 The app.py file now passes through the linter with no errors.

 ![alt text](documentation/readme-images/infoheap-python-lint-no-errors.png "Screenshot infoheap Python linter results showing no errors.")

 <br>

 ### Performance
-Google Chrome Developer Tools Lighthouse test was used to test the quality of the various pages on the website.
-Overall performance and errors are highlighted below.
+[Google Chrome Developer Tools Lighthouse test](https://developers.google.com/web/tools/lighthouse) was used to test the website with regard to Performance, Accessibility, Best Practices and Search Engine Optimization.

+The Read n' Reviewed site did not perform well with regard to performance, especially on pages where there were significant numbers of images displayed.

 ![alt text](documentation/readme-images/lighthouse-performance-result-53.png "Screenshot of Chrome Developer Tools Lighthouse Performance results.")
 <br>